⚙ PentaLab Simulator

 When an agent's action is blocked by governance:

-• If the blocked action was "steal", the agent is forced to "negotiate" instead (Pentanomic/Dictator do this; Anarchy never blocks)
+• If the blocked action was "steal", the agent is forced to "negotiate" instead (Pentanomics/Benevolent Dictatorship do this; Anarchy never blocks)

 • If blocked for another reason (low reputation, high risk), the agent abstains (does nothing)